cosmosclassroom/cosmosintheclassroom/src/sphys/p5_waves_info/p5l10_model-particle-reading.md

 ---
 layout: stemplate
-title: Experiments in Wave and Particle Models
+title: Notebook - The Particle Model of Electromagnetism
 subtitle: The Particle Model
 author: Jonathan Corbett
 date: 21 April 2025
 stylsheet: cosmosintheclassroom/assets/css/worksheets.css
 ---

-## The Particle Model of Electromagnetism
+# The Particle Model of Electromagnetism

 > Copy **Figure 1** below, including figure caption, into your science notebook.
 As you read, record your responses to the comprehension checkpoint questions in your science notebook.